 I believe that everything can be explained by science, except for everything that can't.
-It's time to relax better, Hong Kong
+So here are 5 unscientific ways to relax in Hong Kong

 I’ve talked to a few friends recently who are at their wits end with Hong Kong.
 One said that she felt like crying for no reason, while another was genuinely afraid that he might never get off his new Ikea sofa, like ever.
 There seems to be something in the air right now.
 And of course–me being the everything-can-be-explained-with-science/astrology girl that I am– I took it upon myself to do some investigation.
 What I will say is this, the investigation was short and sweet and resulted in these 5 unscientific ways to relax in Hong Kong that are in no way medically approved or endorsed by any celebrity (but I reckon Lady O totally would.)